A contract of employment exists as soon as an applicant accepts your offer of a job.

 - If challenged, you will have to prove that restrictions go no further than necessary to protect your legitimate business interests.

-You will not be able to enforce any 'post-termination clauses' if you are in breach of contract.
+You cannot enforce any 'post-termination clauses' if you are in breach of contract

 - Get employment contracts support and advice from Acas (0300 123 1100).